 What are the Levels of Severity for Brain Injuries?

 TBIs are categorized into three categories – mild, moderate and severe.
 The level of severity is determined based on the Glascow Coma Scale (or “GCS”).
 The scale range is generally from 3-15.
 A GCS score of 13-15 is considered mild, 9-12 is considered moderate, and 3-8 is considered severe.
 Not all brain injuries are obvious.
 Not all brain injuries manifest into similar symptoms.
-The Texas Brain Injury Lawyer at Hill Law Firm has seen a variety of symptoms associated with brain injuries and understand the complexities associated with proving brain injuries to juries.
+The San Antonio brain injury lawyers at Hill Law Firm have seen a variety of symptoms associated with brain injuries and understand the complexities associated with proving brain injuries to juries.